lebrunthibault/lebrunthibault.github.io/content/post/ableton.md

 - Minitaur editor disconnected :
   - only minitaur out / track is necessary
   - **simply reload the minitaur editor**
+  - If not working unplug / plug the usb cable and reload editor

 # MIDI Jitter